luklongman/EZpanso/README.md

 ## 🤝 Contributing

 EZpanso is pretty much done and I've learnt a lot.
 I am happy to revisit when major update is required.
-I hope the python installation is good enough for Windows and Linux users!
+I hope the python installation is good enough for non Apple Silicon users.
 Feel free to contribute, submit issues and pull requests.

 ## ⚖️ License